An original succulent with spherical leaves, like a… string of pearls?

 Full description for Senecio Rowleyanus not yet available.

 Identify my string-of-pearls

-Small succulent fro the Asteraceae family - daisies! - native to southern Africa, with a unique, creeping or drooping shape, with branching, branching stems punctuated by leaves in the shape of green currants.
+Small succulent from the Asteraceae family - the daisies! - native to southern Africa, with a unique, creeping or drooping shape, with branching stems punctuated by leaves in the shape of green currants.

-The leaves are spherical, succulent and persistent, perfectly adapted to make water reserves in their environment of origin.
+The leaves are spherical, succulent and persistent, perfectly adapted to make water reserves in their natural habitat.

 Plant my string-of-pearls